We are excited that you are interested in applying to our Master’s program in Strategic Leadership towards Sustainability (MSLS).

 Q: Where do graduates from the programme end up working?

 A: With such diversity in the class we can give no ready answer here.
 Our graduates have a shared vision and understanding of sustainability and are working in academia, business, government and the community, providing leadership and creating change.
-Here are some examples of what they are doing now: creating their own sustainability consulting firms, developing education and training programmes, undertaking further research, acting as freelance consultants in diverse fields, undertaking green building design, working as policy analysts, preparing CSR / sustainability reports for some of the world’s largest organizations, campaigning for Greenpeace and working with our partner organization, The Natural Step.
+Here are some examples of what they are doing now: creating their own sustainability consulting firms, developing education and training programmes, undertaking further research, acting as freelance consultants in diverse fields, undertaking green building design, working as policy analysts, preparing CSR / sustainability reports for some of the world’s largest organizations, campaigning for Greenpeace etc. Check out our MSLS Alumni Stories from the Field to get a good picture of what our Alumni do after they graduate from MSLS.

 Q: I have been accepted into the Master’s Programme.
 When should I arrive in Karlskrona?